Find a Pest Control Professional

 - Vacuum frequently and dispose of garbage regularly.

-- Pay attention to kitchens and bathrooms, especially under
+- Pay attention to kitchens and bathrooms, especially under appliances and sinks.

 Brown Recluse Spiders